cubicibo/ScenariStream/README.md

 `-o --output <file>` – Output file with extension.
 The format is inferred from the extension.
 For xES+MUI output, only the xES file should be specified, the MUI file is generated aside.<br>
 `-m --mui <file>` – Input Scenarist MUI file, required if .mui file has a different name or location to the .pes file.<br>
 `-t --textst` – Flag for TextST conversion.
+`-l --late-ts` – Flag when the SUP or MNU input have a first presentation timestamp beyond 13 hours and 15 minutes.
+Meaningless with xES input.

 [^2]: mutually exclusive as they specify the input type.